ianstormtaylor/slate/docs/api/nodes/editor.md

 ### Mark methods

+#### `markableVoid: (element: Element) => boolean`

+Tells which void nodes accept Marks.
+Slate's default implementation returns `false`, but if some void elements support formatting, override this function to include them.

 #### `addMark(key: string, value: any) => void`

-Add a custom property to the leaf text nodes in the current selection.
+Add a custom property to the leaf text nodes within non-void nodes or void nodes that `editor.markableVoid()` allows in the current selection.
 If the selection is currently collapsed, the marks will be added to the `editor.marks` property instead, and applied when text is inserted next.

 #### `removeMark(key: string) => void`

-Remove a custom property from the leaf text nodes in the current selection.
+Remove a custom property from the leaf text nodes within non-void nodes or void nodes that `editor.markableVoid()` allows in the current selection.

 ### getFragment method